 On my fifth day I was moved to the NAC unit.
 A more comfortable room.
 Physical, Occupational and speech therapists would come in and do their assessments.
 One therapist got me into a wheel chair and took me to this little room where there was gym equipment and parallel bars.
 On one wall there was a huge mirror.
 She sat me in front of the mirrors and helped me to stand.
 I wasn’t able to stand on my own.
 I looked at this woman in the mirror and just started sobbing uncontrollably.
 Who was this?
 That couldn’t be me.
 This was not my body!
 I almost gave up.
 It was too much to take in.
 I couldn’t talk normal, I didn’t even have the strength to grab a tissue with my left hand.
 I couldn’t sit up on my own.
 I couldn’t walk!

-I could not stop crying, I felt bad for putting my family through this, my hunny… my daughter, oh my god… my daughter… Her biological father was called and told to come get her for a while because there was no way I would be able to care for her.
+I felt bad for putting my family through this, my hunny… my daughter, oh my god… my daughter… Her biological father was called and told to come get her for a while because there was no way I would be able to care for her.
 She was told what had happened, but at 10 years old, the severity of it was lost.

 I couldn’t believe that this all happened because someone was negligent in their driving.
 I went through so many emotions, anger, sadness, guilt, hysterics.
 I spent approximately 1 month in the hospital.
 I went through inpatient rehab and was released with a walker.
 I vowed in rehab that I would NOT let this make me bitter.
 I was going to be better.
 I allowed myself to have pity parties but they would not rule my life.

 I still suffer with left sided disabilities.
 I struggle with some cognitive functions and I suffer from Ataxia.
 It sucks but not bad when the alternative is death.